getreu/tp-note/docs/source/tp-note--manual.md

 details).

-_Tp-Note_'s note-files can be printed directly from the viewer (web-browser) window or first converted into `.html` with `tp-note -x '' mynote.txt`.
+_Tp-Note_'s note-files can be printed directly from the viewer (web-browser) window or first converted into `.html` with `tpnote -x '' mynote.txt`.
 For other formats e.g. `.docx`, `.odt` and `.pdf` use [Pandoc](https://pandoc.org/) or `khtmltopdf`.